Heart rate zones are an effective way of measuring your exertion levels when pacing. Your heart rate is closely related to your level of exertion.

 To help with this process, we would recommend using Activity Tags to:

-• tag some examples of activities where you are confident you were over-exerting, and adjust your over-exertion zone to ensure this period is reflected as over-exertion.
+tag some examples of activities where you are confident you were exerting, and adjust your exertion zone to ensure this period is reflected as exertion.

 Adapting your zones can be a process of trial and error.
-If you require some guidance please don't hesitate to reach out to a member of the team using Member Support.
+If you require some guidance please don't hesitate to reach out to a member of the team via the Profile screen.

 I have POTS or take medication that impacts my heart rate, how should I manage my zones?